regen-network/open-science/socMapping/SOC_MappingGuide.md

-Tabular data for each date as well as the date of the image is stored in a Python Dictionary and that is exported as a Python pickle file so it can be input into the StockSOC_ProcessPoints.ipynb script.
+Tabular data for each date as well as the date of the image is stored in a Python Dictionary and that is exported as a Python pickle file so it can be input into the StockSOC\_ProcessPoints.ipynb script.

 ## Understanding the StockSOC_ProcessPoints.ipynb script

-This script is used to process data output from the "StockSOC_ExtractPoints" script.
+This script is used to process data output from the "StockSOC\_ExtractPoints" script.
 For each date where point data could be extracted from Sentinel imagery this script will determine the features (variables) that produce a linear regression with the best R2 value.
 You can specify the minimum and maximum number of features that are tested.
 Increasing the maximum number of features to four or higher requires significantly more processing time.
-Using leave-one-out cross validation with the best fitting linear model, the following metrics are calculated and writen to a CSV file that is output at the end of the script: R square, Adjusted R square, RMSE, and normalized RMSE.
+Using leave-one-out cross validation with the best fitting linear model, the following metrics are calculated and writen to a CSV file that is output at the end of the
+script: R square, Adjusted R square, RMSE, and normalized RMSE.
 Processing progress can be monitored by viewing the metrics for each date after that date has been processed.

-There are three sets of variables that need to be defnied to run the script.
-The first set defines the input pickle file exported by the StockSOC_ExtractPoints.ipynb script and the output CSV file.
+There are five sets (blocks) of variables that need to be defined to run the script.
+The first set defines the input pickle file exported by the StockSOC\_ExtractPoints.ipynb script and the output CSV file.
 The next set identifies the attribute labels from the input tabular data for soil organic carbon, bulk density, and the point name.
 The attribute labels are identical to the attribute names in the point location ESRI Shapefile.
-The last set of variables is used to define the minimum and maximum number of features to use in the exhaustive feature selection algorithm.
+The third set of variables is used to define the minimum and maximum number of features to use in the exhaustive feature selection algorithm.
 Adding more features will dramatically increase processing time.
+In the fourth variable block you specify if you are going to calculate carbon stock in the script ("processStock = true") or directly process SOC % ("processStock = false").
+If you have carbon stock values as an attribute then you would use "processStock = false" and enter that attribute name for the "SOC" variable in the second set of variables above.
+The fifth and last variable block lets you set the maximum number of points from a specific image that can be covered by clouds or shadows.
+If this threshold is exceeded then the image will not be processed due to an excessive number of sample points that were covered by clouds on that date.

 The script calculates several indices that are not included in the the tabular data exported from the StockSOC_ExtractPoints.ipynb script.